heswithme/cpp-sim-twocrypto/python/arb_sim/param_search_results/chfusd/readme_draft.md

 We began by scanning two key parameters (A / mid_fee) across a wide range, based on donation APY (1.A-midfee don sweep folder).
 No miracles were found: resulting APY at any donation rate was net-negative for LPs.
 This assumes a single LP donating to the pool — their fee income is counted minus donations.
 If donations come from the asset issuer and LPs are organic users, then LPs earn proportionally to donations (at the issuer’s cost).
 Importantly, these backtests are only arbitrage-based, aiming to conservatively simulate pool performance.
 On-chain FX assumes organic volume exists and brings additional fees.
 Being conservative, we allow LPs’ net APY to be negative.

 We chose to fix donation APY at 5% yearly TVL, as this is the maximum achievable with current parameters and strikes a balance between minimizing slippage (see lowest values in don0-2.5-5-7.5-10.png) and overcompensating LPs.
+LPs external fee (cex fee+redemption costs is set to be 10bps which is realistic conservative value)

 The next folder (2.A-mid_fee don0.05) contains sweeps for mid_fee and A, with donation APY fixed at 5%, to find optimal A and mid_fee.
 We took a large initial range of A (1–2000) and mid_fee (0.01%–5%, i.e., 1–500 bps), scanning on a log scale to locate the best region for zoom-in.
 MA smoothing was tested but made little difference on such a large range, we investigate it on narrower set later.